MakiMaki001/Spring2020-Project3-group5/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-*Ziqin Zhao* Created baseline model, NN model, and put together the final Main notebook.
+*Ziqin Zhao:* Created baseline model, NN model, and put together the final Main notebook.

-*Jiawei Liu*
+*Jiawei Liu:*

-*Shengham Chen*
+*Shengham Chen:*

-*Tianning Yu*
+*Tianning Yu:*

-*Marko Konte* Created the LDA, tested different iterations of NN, and tested all models considered using optimized feature sets.
+*Marko Konte:* Created the LDA, tested different iterations of NN, and tested all models considered using optimized feature sets.
 Also created the presentation and the READ.me file

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.